Slack Integration Guide | PagerDuty

 Can I connect a workspace to both a PagerDuty account in the US service region and a PagerDuty account in the EU service region?

 Yes, you can map a single workspace to PagerDuty accounts in different regions.
-You'll just need to make sure to run slash commands with the appropriate prefix (/pd for US and /pdeu for EU).
+You will just need to make sure to run slash commands with the appropriate prefix (/pd for US and /pdeu for EU).

 No. This message does not mean the integration is broken or that active configurations have been removed.
 All PagerDuty-Slack connections remain fully intact and functional.